markwalkom/kibana-dashboards/README.md

 A collection of Kibana dashboards from the community.

-Please feel free to submit pull requests with any dashboard, with a sample screen shot, that you are wiling to share.
+Please feel free to submit pull requests for any dashboard, with a sample screen shot, that you are wiling to share.